 - Travel: By car: the easiest way is to reach road 11 from Bytom or Tarnowskie Góry.
 Enter Blachówka street, at the end of which there is a small car park.
 It is about 40 min from Katowice.
 Silesian Railways: head for Tarnowskie Góry (approx. 50 min, cost 4 PLN), then take 289 bus.
 The best option is to take your bike on the train to Bytom Północ station (approx. 10 PLN, travel time 35 min), and then from there, it takes 25 min by bike.

 The Dolomites (Dolomity), Sports Valley (Sportowa Dolina) and Blachówka

-Today Blachówka is one of the most favorite places for walking and cycling, not only for Bytom residents, but also for the inhabitants of all of Silesia.
-The mountain atmosphere in the heart of the Silesian metropolitain area is emphasised by the year-round sports facility built near the quarry-the Dolomites Sports Valley, where in winter you can go skiing and snowboarding.
+Today Blachówka is one of the most favorite places for walking and cycling, not only for Bytom residents but also for the inhabitants of all of Silesia.
+The mountain atmosphere in the heart of the Silesian metropolitan area is emphasized by the year-round sports facility built near the quarry-the Dolomites Sports Valley, where in winter you can go skiing and snowboarding.
 There is also a restaurant there with an interesting view of the valley, open all year round.

 - Admission: Free.

-- Directions: Blachówka and the Sports Valley area are located 1.5 kilometres from the Segiet reserve and are best to be explored during one trip.
+- Directions: Blachówka and the Sports Valley area are located 1.5 kilometers from the Segiet reserve and are best to be explored during one trip.